raffdelfin/BNC-Taxonomy/README.md

 # BNC-Taxonomy
-General Taxonomy of Cryptographic Assets
+General Taxonomy of Cryptographic Assets and Use Case articles